eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Senior Software Engineer, Cloud Database (Remote, EMEA)
 	- Grafana Cloud is our composable observability platform that integrates metrics, logs, and traces with Grafana.
 It allows our customers to leverage the best open source observability software – including Prometheus, Mimir, Loki, and Tempo – without the overhead of installing, maintaining and scaling their own observability stack
 	- The Databases team owns the telemetry databases that are Mimir for metrics, Loki for logs, and Tempo for traces.
 All of our databases are OSS projects that we also offer as a Cloud service supporting Grafana Cloud and as an on-premise solution.
 They are multi-tenant distributed systems implemented in Go and running on Kubernetes across all major Cloud providers (GCP, Azure, AWS).
 We also have engineers working on Prometheus, Grafana Agent, and the Mimir proxies.
 	- As a company we are remote-first and global, we embrace people of different experiences and backgrounds to build diverse teams where every person brings a new perspective to the software.
-Our tech stack is mostly made up of services written in Go, running on multiple Kubernetes clusters that leverage Google’s Cloud Platform.
+Our tech stack is mostly made up of services written in Go, running on multiple Kubernetes clusters that leverage Google's Cloud Platform.
 	- Take an active role in influencing our roadmap and your own career objectives
 	- Work with your team to deliver new features, then use the results to iterate and improve.
 	- Drive projects from initial ideation all the way to operations once it is in the hands of customers
-	- Embrace our open-source culture and contribute to other projects that may not directly fall within your team’s scope
+	- Embrace our open-source culture and contribute to other projects that may not directly fall within your team's scope
 	- Design, build, operate, and maintain critical systems, owning the reliability, performance, and availability
-	- Be a part of your team’s on-call rotations and take ownership of the services you’re running
+	- Be a part of your team's on-call rotations and take ownership of the services you're running
 	- Mentor and support other team members, participate in design discussions and collaborate with the team
 	- Learn new skills by gaining a deeper understanding of our cloud product and our customers and getting to know the codebase of a large distributed system
 	- As we are remote-first and our engineering organization is largely remote, we provide guidance and meet regularly using video calls, so an independent attitude and good communication skills are a must.
 	- You are a motivated self starter with a bias towards action
 	- You are customer focused.
 We build everything with our users in mind.
-You have a passion for creating intuitive products that fit customers’ needs
+You have a passion for creating intuitive products that fit customers' needs
 	- Pragmatism.
 You are able to take on complex challenges and break them down to achieve tight learning loops: to analyze, design, and build modular solutions, deliver MVPs, gather data and feedback and then progress iteratively
 	- Collaboration and communication: The smallest unit we have is a team.
-You’ll be working with your teammates in a fully remote setup.
+You'll be working with your teammates in a fully remote setup.
 Good communication skills are a must
 	- Solid experience with at least one programming language.
 We use Go, but if you have familiarity with Python, C, C++, Rust or similar then that translates well
-	- Some experience with delivering projects from gathering requirements, brainstorming ideas all the way to shipping a product to the customer’s hands in a self-driven way
+	- Some experience with delivering projects from gathering requirements, brainstorming ideas all the way to shipping a product to the customer's hands in a self-driven way
 	- Some experience with developing software that runs in the Cloud or some experience with systems engineering
 	- Experience writing clean, robust, and performant software that is easily maintained by others
 	- Experience working with Kubernetes